influxdata/telegraf/docs/DATA_FORMATS_INPUT.md

 The 'measurement' modifier has two seperate use cases, one for static measurement names and one for dynamic measurement names.

-For setting a static measurement name, apply the 'measurement' modifier to the 'patterns' field.
+For setting a static measurement name, apply the 'measurement' modifier to the a single pattern in the 'patterns' field.
 If grok matches the pattern, the measurement name will be changed to the specified name.
 So the config: `patterns = ["%{TEST:test_name:measurement}"]` would output a metric named "test_name" if grok matches the pattern.
 It is important to only specify one pattern per element in the patterns array field or an error will be thrown.
 So the config: `patterns = ["%{TEST:test_name:measurement}|%{TEST2:test2_name:measurement}"]` would need to be changed
 to: `patterns = ["%{TEST:test_name:measurement}","%{TEST2:test2_name:measurement}"]`

-For setting a dynamic measurement name, simply apply the 'measurement' modifier to a value in a custom pattern.
+For setting a dynamic measurement name, apply the 'measurement' modifier to a value in a custom pattern.
 If the pattern is matched, the measurement name will be set to the value of the field it was applied to.
 Each pattern should only have one 'measurement' modifier applied to it.
 The modifier should only apply to fields of a single value type, not to another grok pattern.
+The name of the field with the measurement modifier applied will be ignored, so these formats are the same: `custom_patterns = {"TEST %{WORD:ignored_name:measurement}"}` `custom_patterns = {"TEST %{WORD::measurement}"}`

 # View logstash grok pattern docs here:
 #   https://www.elastic.co/guide/en/logstash/current/plugins-filters-grok.html